 New shell worksheets initially run in normal user mode as the currently logged-in user.
-This is indicated by the locked padlock icon on the rightmost button at the top of the worksheet window.
-You can switch to superuser mode by clicking the padlock button; you will be prompted to enter your administrator password.
-This is equivalent to executing the command in a terminal window; the worksheet's status area will indicate this with a "sudo:" prefix to the current state, and the padlock icon will change to unlocked.
-Clicking the button again "locks" the padlock and returns to normal user mode.
+This is indicated by the command-line icon on the rightmost button at the top of the worksheet window.
+You can switch to superuser mode by clicking this button; you will be prompted to enter your administrator password.
+This is equivalent to executing the command sudo -s in a terminal window; the worksheet's status area will indicate this with a "sudo:" prefix to the current state, and a check mark will appear on the icon.
+Clicking the button again will return the shell worksheet to normal user mode.